|Submission Due Date:

 - Database technologies such as SQL, NoSQL, Oracle, etc.

 But do not let these suggestions limit you on your submissions, if the workshop has something to do with software development then we are interested in considering it for Code PaLOUsa.

-We will be taking speaker submissions until 9:00:00 PM UDT on Friday, January 19, 2018.
-We will send our speaker notifications by Friday, January 26, 2018 and the schedule will be released on Tuesday, January 30, 2018
+We will be taking speaker submissions until 9:00:00 PM EST on Friday, January 19, 2018.
+We will send our speaker notifications by Tuesday, January 30, 2018 and the schedule will be released on Tuesday, January 30, 2018